Mear-MRK/ANN_c/README.md

-# an Artificial Neural Network Framework in C
+# C Artificial Neural Network Framework

 This project implements a neural network framework in C, designed to facilitate the construction, training, and evaluation of neural network models for both regression and classification tasks.
 It provides a modular structure that enables users to define various components of a neural network, including layers, activation functions, loss functions, and optimization algorithms.
 The framework is built to be flexible and extensible, making it suitable for educational purposes, prototyping, and experimenting with neural network architectures and training techniques.

-The project draws inspiration from Keras' API for a user-friendly and intuitive experience.
+The project draws inspiration from Keras API for a user-friendly and intuitive experience.

 ### Important Note
-This framework requires the `lin_alg_c` project as a dependency for linear algebra operations.
+- This framework requires the [`lin_alg_c`](https://github.com/Mear-MRK/lin_alg_c) project as a dependency for linear algebra operations.
+- A C11 compliant compiler is required for compilation.

 ### Features